sureshg/ExoQuery/README.md

 //> SELECT p.name, a.city FROM Person p JOIN Address a ON a.personId = p.id
 ```

-Compare compare to Microsoft LINQ where it would look like this:
+Compared to Microsoft LINQ where it would look like this:
 ```csharp
 var q = from p in people
         join a in addresses on a.personId == p.id